Facel3ssR0nin/l10n-xml-values-comparator/README.md

 Tool for comparing strings  from 2 xml files by using levenshtein method and partial key values equality

 ## Usage
-There are three main executable methord.
+There are three main executable methods.

 ### ExecuteConverter
 This method is used to convert .string file into .xml